Saana ja Olli is a designer couple and an award-winning design studio from Turku, Finland.

 We met each other as a teenagers in a outlaw hippie gathering in the woods of Oripää, Finland.
 We started dating and couple of year later ended up studying textile design together.
 We realised that the current market was lacking in sustainably produced interior textiles we liked, and proceeded to fill this void with our products.

 Saana ja Olli as a company started as we retreated to a secluded cottage in Southern Finland.
 During the week we spent in the forest by the lakes we drew our first print design.
 We started from totally DIY point, and manufactured a small collection of interior pillows that got excellent feedback and sold out quite immediately.
 After receiving such positive feedback we decided to continue designing together.
 Since graduation we have concentrated full time on Saana ja Olli.

 Since then we have released annual hemp textile collections and done design work for dozens of international clients (Lipton, Isetan, Stockmann, Danto, Boråstapeter, Uniqlo, Amnesty International etc). and has been involved on various design projects in different continents.
 Monocle magazine has chosen us #11 at their Top 25 Global Homeware list.

-Nowdays we work together with our dear friend and design partner Mimosa Hellman.
+Nowdays we work together with our dear friends and design partners Mimosa Hellman and Vivi Lehmusjärvi.